Building the KeyboardKit app

 Freelancing

-As KeyboardKit improved, I started getting requests from developers and companies who wanted to hire me to develop their keyboard apps.
-This gave me enough confidence to start my own company in 2021.
+As KeyboardKit improved, I started getting requests from companies who wanted me to develop their keyboards.
+This gave me enough confidence to start my own company in ‘21.

 Without KeyboardKit, I would probably still be an employee.
-It’s quite amazing, how that basic little black and white app, created over the course of a few evenings, ended up actually changing my life.
+It’s quite amazing, how a basic black & white app, created in a few evenings, ended up actually changing my life.

 KeyboardKit Pro

-As client projects started coming in, I decided to setup a commercial product with pro features, to make it easy for companies to add pro features to their apps, without having to pay me by the hour.
+As client projects started coming in, I decided to add a commercial plan with pro features, to make it easy for companies to get pro featureswithout having to pay me by the hour.

 The KeyboardKit Pro icon

-KeyboardKit Pro unlocks an autocomplete engine and adds localized system keyboards for the keyboard locales specified in the core library.
+KeyboardKit Pro unlocks an autocomplete engine and adds localized system keyboards for all supported locales.
 It requires a commercial license to be used.

-With a few Pro licenses actively being used, its not a smash hit so far, but I hope to add more features to it once KeyboardKit 5 is out and the heavy UIKit luggage is gone.
+With a few Pro licenses sold, its not yet a smash hit, but I hope to add more features to it once KeyboardKit 5 is out and the heavy UIKit luggage is gone.

 KeyboardKit (the app)